International Admission Requirements

 International student financial affidavit

-To apply to CSU Channel Islands, you must submit an Affidavit of Financial Support and bank statement.
-The form is included in the International Graduate Checklist and Supplemental Documents (PDF, 279.3 KB).
+To apply to CSU Channel Islands, you must submit a Affidavit of Financial Support (PDF, 236 KB) and bank statement.
+The form is included in the International Graduate Checklist and Supplemental Documents.
 Other acceptable methods are to have an original letter on the financial institution's letterhead, signed and dated by the institution's appropriate officer or to have a sponsor, a person willing to financially support the student while he or she is studying at CI, to submit a letter indicating their willingness to support the student, signed and dated by the sponsor.
 In addition, the sponsor must submit her/his original financial statement (see above) and attach it to the letter.
-These must be faxed to the Center for International Affairs at (805) 437-8951 or scanned and sent to firstname.lastname@example.org.
+These must be mailed to the International Programs office or scanned and sent to email@example.com.